bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 69°
-- Partly Cloudy
+- Clear
-- 71% humidity
+- 67% humidity
 - 20 mph wind
-- 43% cloud cover
+- 27% cloud cover
 - 40 AQI 🟩
-- 0.84 inches of rain expected in the next 48 hours
+- 0.03 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>